Many things aren’t the way they used to be and yet some things are as they have always been. So it is with teens and purity.

 Don’t neglect the urgency of this issue, but remember: The pathway to lasting purity is a growing love and likeness to Jesus Christ.

-2. Talk early, talk often and keep talking.
+2. Talk early, talk often and keep talking about teens and purity.

 Many parents are talking to their teenagers about sex and purity too late.
 In fact, you are probably late if you are waiting until they are teenagers.
 Statistics say that 1 in 3 children between ages 11-14 have seen pornography on a mobile device (see point 3 below).